Death toll rises to 26 in protests in Indonesia's Papua

 The students were among those studying in other Indonesian provinces who returned home during previous protests last month.
 Those protests were triggered by videos circulated on the internet showing security forces calling Papuan students "monkeys" and "dogs" in East Java's Surabaya city when they stormed a dormitory where Papuan students were staying after a torn Indonesian flag was found in a sewer.

-Papua was incorporated into Indonesia in 1969 after a U.N.-sponsored ballot that was widely seen as a sham.
-Since then, a low-level insurgency has simmered in the mineral-rich region, which is divided into two provinces, Papua and West Papua.
+The region was incorporated into Indonesia in 1969 after a U.N.-sponsored ballot that was widely seen as a sham.
+Since then, a low-level insurgency has simmered in the region, which is divided into two provinces, Papua and West Papua.

 In recent years, some Papua students, including some who study in other provinces, have become vocal in calling for self-determination for their region.